Yoast/wordpress-seo/readme.txt

 = 6.0.0 =
 Release Date: December 19th, 2017

-Bugfixes:

-* Fixes a bug where Yoast SEO would no longer properly work with Gutenberg.

 Enhancements:

 * Adds support for custom page titles and meta descriptions on the WooCommerce shop page.
 Props [Caleb Burks](https://github.com/WPprodigy).